Updated March 2023

-But what many don’t realize is that this could be a huge year for concussion injuries.
+But what many don’t realize is that this could still be a huge year for concussion injuries.

 Substantial evidence suggests that most concussions happen during the preseason, or in the first part of a sports season.
 This is usually when athletes are de-conditioned, out of shape, and not used to the pace of a game or competition sport.

 These preseason concussions typically happen after only a couple of months off.
-What we are now dealing with is a situation where athletes have been off for a year or more because of COVID.
+What we are still dealing with now is a situation where athletes have not been exposed to the usual training and game pace for a substantial time.

 Primary prevention refers to the measures taken to prevent injuries from occurring in the first instance.
 This usually means relying on protective type equipment.